deficollective/defiscan/src/content/protocols/lido-v2.md

 Furthermore, the Governance contracts `Voting` and `Agent` may also be upgraded to operate a different logic.
 This could redefine the permissions behind the upgrade and management of the rest of the Lido contracts.

-Finally, as explained in the [protocol analysis](#protocol-analysis), the funds are not in control of the _Node Operators_ and will be returned to Lido in case of withdrawal.
-Nonetheless, the NodeOperators may misbehave and lose some of the funds due to slashing.
-In addition to that, they could steal execution layer rewards by redirecting them to their own address.
-In the worst case, 1 validator can lose up to 16 ETH to slashing events before it is forcefully exited.

-Lido addresses those issues differently for each staking module.
-In the _Curated Module_, the _Node Operators_ are trusted and approved by governance.
-There currently are 36 _Node Operators_ which handle on average 7'779 validators each.
-In the _Community Module_, anyone can become a _Node Operator_, but needs to provide a bond of ETH per validator.
-Any slashing penalty or rewards stolen are taken out of that bonds, with additional penalties for the _Node Operators_.
-There currently are 312 _Node Operators_ in this module with an average of 19 validators each.
-Potential additional losses are covered by the _Lido Treasury_.

-> Upgradeability score: High

-## Autonomy

 ### Consensus Oracles

-Lido needs an oracle to report the state of the beacon chain to Lido's smart contracts on Ethereum.
+Lido operates an oracle to report the state of the beacon chain to Lido's smart contracts on Ethereum.
 The beacon chain of Ethereum is responsible for creating new blocks and ensuring consensus.
 The state of the beacon chain is not accessible from within Ethereum smart contracts.
 The duty of reporting the beacon chain is assigned to the [Consensus Committee](#security-council), which posts data to `AccountingOracle` and `ExitBusOracle` smart contracts.
 The [Consensus Committee](#security-council) is made of 9 members who report daily on the state of the beacon chain, 5 of which are necessary for a consensus to be reached.
 The signers are announced and respect our security council requirements.
 If colluding, those members could report false data onchain, which could result in inflation or deflation of `stETH` and lead to loss of protocol funds.

 ### Deposit Guardians

 The [Deposit Security Module](#security-council) is another committee critical to the functioning of Lido.
 The [Deposit Security Module](#security-council) is made of 6 Guardians (4 necessary for quorum) and handles the deposits linked to the creation of new validators for Lido.
 Each new validator requires 32 ETH and only the [Deposit Security Module](#security-council) is allowed to sign off on the deposit.
 This committee was introduced to counter a possible frontrunning attack by node operators to steal the deposited ETH.
 The attack and the chosen mitigation are explained in this [post](https://research.lido.fi/t/mitigations-for-deposit-front-running-vulnerability/1239) (solution d).
-In case of collusion between 4 members of the security module and the node operator, the ETH deposited into new validators could be stolen, which would lead to loss of user funds.
-The _Deposit Security Module_ does not meet our security council requirements and therefore represents a _high-centralization_ dependency.
+In case of collusion between 4 members of the security module and the node operator, the ETH deposited into new validators could be stolen, which would lead to _loss of user funds_.
+The _Deposit Security Module_ does not meet our security council requirements.

+> Upgradeability score: High

+## Autonomy

+Lido relies on _Node Operators_ to operate the validators.
+As explained in the [protocol analysis](#protocol-analysis), the funds are not in control of the _Node Operators_ and will be returned to Lido in case of withdrawal.
+Nonetheless, the NodeOperators may misbehave and lose some of the funds due to slashing.
+In addition to that, they could steal execution layer rewards by redirecting them to their own address.
+In the worst case, 1 validator can lose up to 16 ETH to slashing events before it is forcefully exited.

+Lido addresses those issues differently for each staking module.
+In the _Curated Module_, the _Node Operators_ are trusted and approved by governance.
+There currently are 36 _Node Operators_ which handle on average 7'779 validators each.
+In the _Community Module_, anyone can become a _Node Operator_, but needs to provide a bond of ETH per validator.
+Any slashing penalty or rewards stolen are taken out of that bonds, with additional penalties for the _Node Operators_.
+There currently are 312 _Node Operators_ in this module with an average of 19 validators each.
+Potential additional losses are covered by the _Lido Treasury_.

 > Autonomy score: High